Weed Management

 During periods of crop stress, the ability of the chickpea crop to tolerate herbicide application may be reduced.
 Crop injury can be reduced by waiting approximately four days after the crop stress occurs before applying herbicide, by maintaining water volumes at label recommendations, and by applying the product during the evening.

 Chickpeas can be damaged easily by some herbicides registered for other crops.
-Sprayer tanks should be thoroughly cleaned before applying any crop protection product to lentils and care taken not to drift herbicides from other fields onto chickpea fields.
+Sprayer tanks should be thoroughly cleaned before applying any crop protection product to chickpeas and care taken not to drift herbicides from other fields onto chickpea fields.

 Non-herbicide options may be considered, including tillage and higher seeding rates.
 Tillage may be a tool to reduce kochia populations.
 Burial of kochia seed to at least one centimetre or deeper can result in reduced germination, or death of the germinated seed before emergence.
 Spring tillage, even minor, significantly increases the burial and resulting germination of false cleavers and catchweed bedstraw.
-Farmers should consider limiting spring tillage as part of an integrated weed management program for cleavers.

 Post-emergent harrowing of chickpeas is not recommended as it can spread disease and cause severe mechanical crop injury.